 This goes for all drivers, but it’s doubly important for anyone coping with impaired night vision.
 Pay extremely close attention to the condition of your car.
-This obviously means performing routine maintenance, such as oil changes and tire replacements, but also calls for some extra TLC to account for poor vision.
+This obviously means performing routine maintenance, such as oil changes and tire replacements.
+But, it also calls for some extra TLC to account for poor vision.

 Headlights are an obvious place to start.
 Ensure that your bulbs are in good repair and aren’t about to burn out on you.
 Periodic alignments can also help keep them in peak condition.
-Also, don’t neglect to maintain headlight covers.
-These haze over rapidly, and many owners forget that they need consistent cleaning to stay fully transparent.
+Don’t neglect to maintain headlight covers.
+These haze-over rapidly and many owners forget that they need consistent cleaning to stay transparent.